treestack/geocoder/README.md

 ## Performance

-With geonames' full dataset of ~200.000 cities, response time is fairly fast (measured on a M1 mac):
+With geonames' full dataset of ~200.000 cities, response time is fairly fast (measured on a M1 mac, application running in a Docker container):

     $ hyperfine --warmup 3 'curl "http://localhost:5353?lat=-48.875486&lng=-123.392519&results=1&details=true"'